-'''

-EXEC SQL

-SET DATABASE DB1 = '//venus/C:/Interbase/examples/employee.gdb';
+SET DATABASE DB1 = '//venus/C:/InterBase/examples/employee.ib';

-'''

 Declaring multiple databases

 A SQL program, but not a DSQL program, can access multiple databases at the same time.
 In multi-database programs, database handles are required.
 A handle is used to: